percona/pmm-doc/docs/quickstart/index.md

     Before you add Amazon instance for monitoring, do the following:

     - Get your AWS RDS Access Key and RDS Secret Access Key.
 This key should have permission to monitor RDS.
-    - Enable **Enhanced Monitoring** option in the settings of your Amazon RDS DB instance.
-(Recommended)
+    - Recommended: Enable **Enhanced Monitoring** option in the settings of your Amazon RDS DB instance.
-    - Find your database username and password with access to login to the RDS instance.
+    - Database username and password with access to login to the RDS instance.
     - Access the RDS instance via a TCP port.

     To add an Amazon RDS database instance for monitoring: